Custom hydraulic reservoirs for your application needs

 Oftentimes, the pieces that are made are for specific customers rather than certain industries or applications; they are one of a kind pieces.

-For example, Muncie Power received a request from a dump body manufacturer to design a custom tank that could house two 12-volt DC Power Pack units.
-Our ability to supply the tank and DC Power Pack units assembled allowed them to eliminate labor and having to use multiple vendors—saving both time and cost.
+For example, Muncie Power received a request from a dump body manufacturer to design a custom reservoir that could house two 12-volt DC Power Pack units.
+Our ability to supply the reservoir and DC Power Pack units assembled allowed them to eliminate labor and having to use multiple vendors—saving both time and cost.

-The specially designed tanks could be for any variety of hydraulic systems, including mobile equipment, tow and recovery vehicles, bulk transportation systems, aerial devices, and utility equipment.
+The specially designed reservoirs could be for any variety of hydraulic systems, including mobile equipment, tow and recovery vehicles, bulk transportation systems, aerial devices, and utility equipment.

 With endless possibilities in hydraulic systems, a team of engineers and product designers work closely with customers to ensure they are meeting their needs in regards to size, volume, and their requirements.

-“Muncie Power’s ability to design, build, and assemble the specialty tank and system saved Curry valuable time, effort, and ultimately money,” said Mike Smith of Curry Fluid Power.
+“Muncie Power’s ability to design, build, and assemble the specialty reservoir and system saved Curry valuable time, effort, and ultimately money,” said Mike Smith of Curry Fluid Power.

 Additionally, as the industry changes and space becomes more of an issue, engineers and designers have to keep up with how that could affect the design.
 It takes adaptivity and creativity to fill some of the requirements in the allotted space.